 ‘Paying it forward’ may seem a more enlightened approach, but the word paying exposes its underlying transactional nature.

-In a generative, world-enriching enterprise, people provide unconditional service as they seek to accomplish the enterprise’s mission and manifest its intent.
+In a generative, world-enriching enterprise, people provide unconditional service as they seek to accomplish the enterprise’s mission and manifest its purpose.

 “Pay it forward is an expression for describing the beneficiary of a good deed repaying it to others instead of to the original benefactor.
 The concept is old, but the phrase may have been coined by Lily Hardy Hammond in her 1916 book In the Garden of Delight: ‘You don’t pay love back; you pay it forward.’”

 Mission The programme of work that will manifest the enterprise’s purpose within a given timeframe.

 Unconditional service is not a concept.
 It cannot be codified, taught or evaluated.
 People must experience it, as both a giver and as a recipient.

 Four-way learning groups are seen as an effective means by which the giving and receiving of unconditional service is experienced on a continuous basis.
 Read more about four-way learning groups